This piece is written purely in the Indian context.

 Not just Laxmii, a slew of movies released on OTT platforms and failed to win the hearts of expert reviewers managed to stay on ‘trending’ list for more than a couple of weeks.

 Let us look at another case, Scam 1992.
 It has an outstanding 9.6 rating on IMDB.
-Backed by great storytelling and amazing action, besides being based on the story of an intriguing personality, it continues to be a darling online.
-Yet, it received average to little above-average ratings by expert reviewers.
+Backed by great storytelling and amazing performances, it continues to be a darling online.
+Yet, it received average to little above-average ratings from expert reviewers.

 Does it mean that the value-addition of ‘expert reviews’ is falling in the context of OTT platforms?